TheOdinProject/curriculum/nodeJS/express/installing_postgresql.md

 ### Step 2: Install the PostgreSQL packages

 Installing PostgreSQL via Postgres.app is simple.
 Visit [Postgres.app](https://postgresapp.com/) and follow the instructions outlined.
 Importantly, you'll want to configure your `$PATH` so you can access the tooling that comes along with PostgreSQL.
+We will always want to install the latest available version of PostgreSQL.

 You can run this command to update your path: